n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awsrekognition.md

 # AWS Rekognition

-[AWS Rekognition](https://aws.amazon.com/rekognition/){:target=_blank .external-link} node allows you to automate work in the AWS Rekognition platform and integrate AWS Rekognition with other applications. n8n has built-in support for a wide range of AWS Rekognition features, which includes basic operations like analyzing images.
+AWS Rekognition node allows you to automate work in the AWS Rekognition platform and integrate AWS Rekognition with other applications. n8n has built-in support for a wide range of AWS Rekognition features, which includes basic operations like analyzing images.

 On this page, you'll find a list of operations the AWS Rekognition node supports and links to more resources.